ruiseixasm/JsonTalkie/README.md

 ## **Library functions**
 ### JsonTalkie
 #### **`set_manifesto(Manifesto* manifesto)`**
-This function sets the `Manifesto` to be used as the Device attributes and capabilities.
+This function sets the `Manifesto` to be used as the Talker attributes and capabilities.
 #### **`get_manifesto()`**
 Returns the Manifesto set above.
 #### **`plug_socket(BroadcastSocket* socket)`**